 Because having a growth mindset means you are stepping out of your comfort zone regularly, it might mean that you find yourself under more pressure than usual.
-Whilst this may feel difficult to begin with, the more you challenge yourself, the more you’ll understand how best to manage that.
-Think about ways you can feel mentally and physically strong, stay proactive and try to find the positive angle when faced with tough situations.
-Looking after yourself can include getting plenty of sleep, eating well and carving out proper time to relax and reflect.
+While this may feel difficult to begin with, the more you challenge yourself, the more you’ll understand how best to manage it.
+Think about ways you can feel mentally and physically strong, stay proactive, and try to find a positive angle when faced with tough situations.
+Looking after yourself can include getting plenty of sleep, eating well, and carving out proper time to relax and reflect.

 There will be moments that won’t feel easy, but the benefits will be worth it.
-Imagine you have joined a Spanish class to learn a new language; you find the classes difficult and you feel like you’re the only one not understanding it.
-With a fixed mindset you might feel like giving up and skipping the classes altogether.
-But, with a growth mindset, you would persevere, ask for help, find a way of practicing that works for you and push forward, knowing that with time you would improve.
+Imagine you have joined a Spanish class to learn a new language.
+You find the classes difficult, and you feel like you’re the only one not understanding it.
+With a fixed mindset, you might feel like giving up and skipping the classes altogether.
+But, with a growth mindset, you would persevere, ask for help, find a way of practising that works for you, and push forward, knowing that with time you would improve.

 By having a growth mindset, you’re not afraid of failure.
-In fact, you see it as useful, and learn to feel comfortable stepping into unknown – you’ll use these experiences to achieve your goals.
+In fact, you see it as useful and learn to feel comfortable stepping into the unknown; you’ll use these experiences to achieve your goals.